tommyettinger/funderby/README.md

 I found myself redefining primitive-based functional interfaces fairly often, so I decided to bite the bullet and make as many functional interfaces as I could.
 Eclipse-Collections does a lot of this work, but it also changes some names in what to me is a counterintuitive way.
-It also uses `java.io.Serializable` without a clear reason to do so, and I feel like Serializable is a ticking time bomb in actual use.
+It also uses `java.io.Serializable`, and we don't here.

 ## How to Get It?